 Learn about the Stroop effect.

 Click on the ‘Launch the experiment!’ button.
-Following the onscreen instructions, your students will be asked to read out the colour of the font of words that are presented to them.
+Following the onscreen instructions, your students will be asked to say (shout together) the colour of the font of words that are presented to them.

 Once all the stimuli are presented, the students will be told about the difference between congruent and incongruent trials, explaining the Stroop Effect.